daroczig/botor/README.md

 ## Logging

-`botor` uses the [`logger`](https://daroczig.github.io/logger) package for logging with the default log level threshold set to `DEBUG`.
+`botor` uses the [`logger`](https://daroczig.github.io/logger) package to write log messages to the console by default with the following log level standards:

+* `TRACE` start of an AWS query (eg just about to start listing all S3 buckets in an AWS account)
+* `DEBUG` summary on the result of an AWS query (eg number of S3 buckets found in an AWS account)
+* `INFO` currently not used
+* `WARN` currently not used
+* `ERROR` something bad happened and logging extra context besides what's being returned in the error message
+* `FATAL` currently not used

+The default log level threshold set to `DEBUG`.
 If you want to update that, use the package name for the `namespace` argument of `log_threshold` from the `logger` package, eg to enable all log messages:

 ```r
 library(logger)